Antonio Pietro Cortinovis: Life

 In Milan he lived in the convent of Viale Piave and tended to the poor of the area and acted as the sacristan from November 1914 until 1921.
 In 1914 he contracted meningitis which almost killed him.
 But he was healed on 18 April 1914 (when it seemed he was about to die) after his confrere Girolamo da Lomazzo turned to the intercession of Innocenzo da Berzo for a miracle.

-In July 1916 he was sent to the 5th Alpine Regiment in Tirano to reinforce the Stelvio Battalion on Mount Nero and regretted the fact that he was not allowed to wear his religious habit.
+In July 1916 he was sent to the 5th Alpini Regiment in Tirano to reinforce the Stelvio Battalion on Mount Nero and regretted the fact that he was not allowed to wear his religious habit.
 But heart issues prompted a doctor's examination in November 1916 and he was discharged.
-Cortinovis made his solemn religious profession on 2 February 1918 and on 16 September 1921 was appointed as the porter for the convent.
+Cortinovis made his solemn vows on 2 February 1918 and on 16 September 1921 was appointed as the porter for the convent.

-But he dreamed of working in the missions in either Brazil or Africa and he wanted to spend his life helping Venerable Daniele da Samarate with the lepers in Brazil.
-At dawn on 5 July 1922 he was in his cell when he saw a bright light and experienced a vision.
+Cortonovis dreamed of working in the missions in either Brazil or Africa and he wanted to spend his life helping Daniele da Samarate with the lepers in Brazil.
+At dawn on 5 July 1922 he was in his cell when Cortonovis saw a bright light and experienced a vision.

 Cortinovis later established the Opera San Francesco in order to tend and minister to poor people.
 This project and its work received support from the Archbishop of Milan (and future pope) Giovanni Battista Montini.
 Cortinovis was also a close friend to the Bishop of Cesena Lino Esterino Garavaglia.
 In 1969 the Milanese authorities awarded him a silver medal for his work with the poor while the Lombard province granted him a gold medal for the same reason in 1970.
 His awards both made it into the press due to his reputation.

-From August 1979 he began suffering from cardiac pains and often had a series of breathing difficulties due to tract complications.
+From August 1979 he began suffering from cardiac pains and often had a series of breathing difficulties due to respiratory tract complications.
 His superiors decided his work with the Opera San Francesco had to end so as for him to recover.
 Cortinovis did not wish to do this but relented with obedience.
 From 1981 he kept moving from Milan to the convent's hospital in Bergamo for treatment.

-He died at 9:15pm on 10 April 1984 in Bergamo with a smile on his face.
+He died at 9:15 pm on 10 April 1984 in Bergamo with a smile on his face.
 The requiem was celebrated at the Bergamo convent before the solemn funeral Mass was celebrated at the Milanese convent where he had lived for most of his life.
 His remains were buried at Musocco but were later exhumed and relocated to the church of the Sacred Heart on 31 January 1989.
 His remains lie in the chapel of that church close to the porter's lodge.